Chepkoech1/Bank-of-Flatiron/README.md

 ## Running the application
 - Use the following steps to run the app:

-  - first run json-server --watch db.json n db.json folder
+  - first run json-server --watch db.json in db folder -Navigate back flatiron folder in phase-2-code-challenges folder in a new terminal

 - Run npm install
 - Then run npm start to open in the browser.